Capture of Columbia: Legacy

 Historian Lucas notes that Sherman's use of psychological warfare had long lasting effects: "the trauma of the invasion and burning of Columbia lived on in the minds of South Carolinians in the form of an undying hatred for Sherman and a worship of the 'lost cause'".

 According to contemporary accounts, "as much as two-thirds of Columbia was destroyed, though later studies arrived at a lower figure.
 While the exact extent of the damage may never be known, without question the fires razed political, military, and transportation targets while indiscriminately destroying commercial, educational, religious and private properties in the process.
 The legacy of this physical loss became a pillar of the city’s common folklore and memories of the war, and it remains hotly debated today."

+The New York Times noted in 2015 that the narrative that Sherman burned down the city has remained popular in neo-Confederate circles.
+The Times investigated neo-Confederate claims that the burning was a war crime, but concluded that the burning was "an accident of war."